 Funded by Health Canada, the MHCC convenes stakeholders, develops and influences sound public policy, and seeks to inspire collective action.
 Examples include the justice system, primary health care, workplace, housing, and others that impact the lives of Canadians living with a mental health problem or illness and their families.

 Each of its initiatives and projects is led by experts from across the country who bring a variety of perspectives and experience to the table.
 Consulting with people who have experience living with a mental health problem or illness and their families is a key aspect in all of the MHCC’s work.

 The MHCC provides its recommendations to governments, service providers, community leaders and many others, and works with these partners to implement them.

 In 2006, the Senate Standing Committee on Social Affairs, Science, and Technology completed the first-ever national study of mental health, mental illness, and addiction.
 The Committee’s concerns were detailed in its report, Out of the Shadows at Last – Transforming Mental Health, Mental Illness and Addiction Services in Canada which recommended the creation of a Mental Health Commission to provide an ongoing national focus for mental health issues.

-The federal government created the MHCC the following year and named the chair of the Senate Committee, the Honourable Michael Kirby, as its first chairperson.The MHCC’s first mandate (2007-2017) was to create the country’s first mental health strategy, advance knowledge exchange in mental health, and examine how best to help people who are homeless and living with mental health problems.
+The federal government created the MHCC the following year and named the chair of the Senate Committee, the Honourable Michael Kirby, as its first chairperson.The MHCC’s first mandate (2007-2017) was to create the country’s first mental health strategy.